mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ### Create the Client VPN Endpoint

-This is the resource that you create and configure to enable and manage client VPN sessions.
-It's the termination point for all client VPN sessions.
+This is the central resource you create and manage to enable secure connections between your remote users and your AWS resources.
+It acts as the termination point for all client VPN sessions.

+> **Note:**
+> Take care to select a cidr range for your vpn endpoint that does not clash with the cidr range of your VPC.

 ```
 resource "aws_ec2_client_vpn_endpoint" "org" {